 Phil over 9 years ago

 When I was in Bangkok for 6 weeks, I sat in traffic for hours a day.
 Take the train if you will be in the city and if it's possible, although in 2004 I know the train didn't go everywhere.
-Otherwise, depending on where you stay, taxis will get you around just fine. almost 9 years ago
+Otherwise, depending on where you stay, taxis will get you around just fine. over 9 years ago

 (1) have an IDP issued in your own country